Self-Employed Mortgages With 2 Years’ Accounts

 See our article on self-employed mortgages based on one year’s accounts for more information.

-An accountant can be helpful in compiling the necessary paperwork and their verification of documents can strengthen an application but it’s not vital to have one, even if you’ve only been self-employed for two years or less.
+An accountant can help compile the necessary paperwork, and their verification of documents can strengthen an application, but it’s not vital to have one, even if you’ve been self-employed for two years or less.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!